Discover everything you need to know about the art of badge making and all the supplies you’ll need in our guide.

 Badge making is the art of creating wearable button badges from metal discs, plastic sheets and designs of your choosing.
 Badges have been around since the medieval era but button badges (the most common type you find today) were created in 1893 by Benjamin S. Whitehead.
 Since his creation badges have been used around the world to promote events, fundraise, spread important messages and by people simply wanting to get creative!

 Badge making was made popular by the introduction of badge making kits that you could buy and use at home.
 Previously you’d have to send your design to a manufacturer but now you can buy everything you need online.
 The more simple type of badge making (often used for kids) involves a plastic cover, a piece of paper for your design and a clip-on back which has the pin attached.
 For a more professional style, you can buy badge making machines which use metal discs and industrial clamps to attach the pieces together.

-We’ve rounded up eight of the top badge making machines and two options for kids so the whole family can start badge making!
+We’ve rounded up nine of the top badge making machines and two options for kids so the whole family can start badge making!
 We’ve also got a list of badge making suppliers at the bottom of this post so you can stock up on the essentials.

 Best badge making kits and machines to buy